 Special activities at Hoa Lo Prison

-Hoa Lo Prison also regularly organizes activities and exhibits, aiming to attract tourists to admire the works of art associated with prison.
-The night tour will be held every Friday, Saturday and Sunday from 19:00 p.m. to 20:30 p.m.
+Hoa Lo Prison also regularly hosts activities and exhibits to attract tourists to admire the prison’s art.
+The night tour will be held every Friday, Saturday, and Sunday from 19:00 p.m. to 20:30 p.m.
 At the same time, the tour will also limit the number of participants and often have stricter regulations on clothing, discipline, movement, etc.

-At each attraction, visitors will receive vivid information in many different forms such as images, explanations, historical reenactments, etc. More specifically, tourists can also transform into former political prisoners to have the opportunity to experience the hardships and pain that historical heroes had to endure in the past at Hoa Lo Prison.
+At each attraction, visitors will receive vivid information in various forms, such as images, explanations, and historical reenactments.
+More specifically, tourists can also be transformed into former political prisoners to experience the hardships and pain that historical heroes endured at Hoa Lo Prison.

 Source: collected by An